Elapoidea/hackcoming-2021/README.md

 * Left click  -> Add vertex on cursor
 * Right click -> Remove vertex on cursor

-You can also iteract with the bars on top to change slot and jump size
+You can also interact with the bars on top to change slot and jump size

 ### Showcase
 Me creating a Christmas tree.
 This is by no means the only thing you can create using this.